Understanding the Domain and Range of y = 1/x: A full breakdown

 Visualizing the Hyperbola: A Graphical Representation

 The graph of y = 1/x is a hyperbola.
-It consists of two separate curves, one in the first quadrant (where both x and y are positive) and one in the third quadrant (where both x and y are negative).
+Think about it: it consists of two separate curves, one in the first quadrant (where both x and y are positive) and one in the third quadrant (where both x and y are negative).
 The asymptotes, x = 0 and y = 0, act as boundaries, guiding the curves' behavior.

 The graph clearly illustrates the domain and range restrictions.
 You'll notice there are no points on the graph where x = 0 or y = 0, reinforcing our algebraic conclusions.
 This visual representation provides a powerful complement to the algebraic approach.